AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 ## GET a single classification

 Use this endpoint to retrieve information for a specified dataset.
+For more information on classification sets, see [Classification sets overview](https://experienceleague.adobe.com/docs/analytics/components/classifications/sets/overview.html).

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/classification/datasets/{DATASET_ID}`